brickpool/logo/doc/PG-Protocol.md

 Note that parity checking can only detect an error if an odd number of bits are picked up or dropped in a character frame during transmission.

-### LRC/CRC/XOR Checking
+### CRC/XOR Checking
-For read block commands `02`, the LOGO response messages include an error–checking field that is based on a Cyclical Redundancy Check (or CRC variant) method.
+For read block commands `05`, the LOGO response messages include an error–checking field that is based on a Cyclical Redundancy Check XOR method.
 The _CRC_ field checks the contents of the entire data.
 It is applied regardless of any parity check method used for the individual characters of the message.

 The _CRC_ field is one byte, containing an 8–bit binary value.
-The _CRC_ value is calculated by the transmitting device, which appends the CRC to the message.
+The _CRC_ value is calculated by the transmitting device, which appends the XOR value to the message.
 The receiving DTE program must calculate the CRC during receipt of the message, and compares the calculated value to the actual value it received in the _CRC_ field.
 If the two values are not equal, an error results.

->__Note:__ The application of CRC in response message frames are not confirmed yet.
+>__Note:__ The application of CRC in response message are not mandatory.

 # Chapter 2 - Data Commands